For over a decade our small business customers have been happy with a few hundred MegaBytes of webspace and a number of POP3 email accounts.

 Call 22i Design on 01252 692 765 for a chat about your small business email requirements and we will be happy to advise you.

 Really?
 In England?
-Somebody would only charge £15/an hour for development?
+Somebody would only charge £15/an hour for web development?

-Whilst browsing YouTube recently a number of MPUs have been displayed on the right hand side of the YouTube site: One that keeps cropping up is from a business that has recently stepped up a gear in promoting itself over a period of months.
+Whilst browsing YouTube recently a number of display ads have been cropping up for a business that I’ve noticed has stepped up a gear in trying to promote itself over the last few months.

 I initially noticed the business’s PR team throwing content at publishers including one of my big clients for whom I edit and write copy.
 As with a lot of PR I see on my desk these days, some of the associations between the business embedding their link in the PR piece and the content itself is a little tenuous – that’s the way some content marketing and guest posting has become these days.

 Secondly the rate at which these pieces of PR are being pumped out is, in my opinion at a relatively small scale publisher, flooding the market.
 To publish content from the same source on a regular basis, with sometimes tentative associations with the content, and all-of-a-sudden when there was nothing before is a little bit, well… Spammy!